 There is information provided by Teaching and Learning with Technology and Undergraduate Education to help faculty move and teach classes remotely using online resources like Canvas.
 Another source of information is the Faculty Resources for Teaching Remotely webpage on the Wilkes-Barre website.

 Students are asked to check their Office365 email as well as their Canvas email to watch for messages from faculty regarding course information and updates.
-If your current courses include an off-campus, engaged learning opportunity such as an internship, watch for additional communications from your faculty member.
+If you have an internship or other individualized course, contact the responsible faculty member for details.

 Yes.
-All academic advising will be conducted via phone appointment or online via Zoom through the end of the Spring semester.
-If you need an advising appointment, schedule a meeting with your assigned academic adviser.
-For quick questions, email your assigned adviser; if you are unable to connect with them, email email@example.com.
-Please use your Penn State email.
+All academic advising will be conducted via phone appointment or online via Zoom until classes return to campus.
+If you need an advising appointment or have a question, email or call your assigned advisor.
+If you are unable to reach them, email Heather Paris at [email protected], using your Penn State email.

-12. What about counseling?
-Will campus counseling services still be available?
+12. Will campus counseling services still be available?

 Yes, but all counseling appointments will take place over the phone or via Zoom conferencing.
 Please call 570-675-9282 or email Sarah Luvender-Newman at [email protected] for appointments.